 We’re saying "healthy" because there’s a lot more to making nutritious choices than meets the eye.
 Lots of foods present themselves as healthy when they’re anything but.
-On the other hand, eating too much of some good-for-you foods can get you into trouble, too.
-We started off with an original list of 9, but there are plenty more foods to watch out for.
+On the other hand, eating too much of some good-for-you foods can get you into trouble too.
+We started off with an original list of nine, but there are plenty more foods to watch out for.

 Yogurt doesn’t naturally contain fiber, no matter what the clever commercials say.
-Companies add synthetic versions that up the fiber count and these imposters don’t have the same health benefits as the good old real stuff.
-Get the facts on fiber and learn how to spot more of the faux varieties -- buyer beware!
+Companies add synthetic versions that up the fiber count and these impostors don’t have the same health benefits as the real stuff.
+Get the facts on fiber and learn how to spot more of the faux varieties — buyer beware!

 Even sugary kids cereals come plastered with seals of approval and check marks proclaiming they are made with whole grains.
-Most of them average less than one gram of fiber and 3 teaspoons of added sugar per cup -- and who eats just a cup?!
-Check out our picks for the best cereals options and always read the side panels on boxes for the real nutrient facts.
+Most of them average less than one gram of fiber and 3 teaspoons of added sugar per cup — and who eats just a cup?!
+Always read the side panels on boxes for the real nutrient facts.

 We’ve given you tips to make your own trail mix.
-Keep ingredients simple and portions modest and you can’t go wrong.
-Problem is, many of the pre-made mixes come chocked full of high calorie ingredients like yogurt-covered this, chocolate-dipped that, and fried bits of who knows what?!
+If you keep ingredients simple and portions modest, you can’t go wrong.
+Problem is, many of the premade mixes come chock-full of high-calorie ingredients, like yogurt-covered this and chocolate-dipped that, and fried bits of who knows what!
 Keep your eye on those ingredient lists to make the smartest choice.

 Baked chips certainly sound better for you.
-While they are lower in fat, they have more sodium, sugar, and almost as many calories as the regular version.
-The fat free types may be even worse thanks to the indigestible additive Olestra.
-We did manage to find some decent baked varieties in our recent taste test – see how your favorite fared.
+While they are lower in fat, they have more sodium, sugar and almost as many calories as the regular version.
+The fat-free types may be even worse thanks to the indigestible additive Olestra.

-Chicken seems like the obvious choice over pork and beef sausages, but the lower fat content of chicken means that sausages need lots of extras like sodium and sugar to compete in the flavor department.
-Pay close attention to the ingredients; ones marked "fully cooked" tend to be the worst offenders.
+Chicken seems like the obvious choice over pork and beef sausages, but the lower-fat content of chicken means that chicken sausage needs lots of extras like sodium and sugar to compete in the flavor department.
+Pay close attention to the ingredients; chicken sausages marked "fully cooked" tend to be the worst offenders.
 Fresh (raw) chicken sausages take longer to cook, but the improved nutrition facts are well worth it.